Hyperactivity of the immune system is a

 Our mission is to establish new equilibriums – both in patients’ immune responses and in the field of immunotherapy.

-As a clinical-stage company focused on specialized cell immunotherapy, we intend to develop and commercialize an allogeneic drug pipeline designed to rebalance all manner of immune hyper responses.
+As a clinical-stage company focused on specialized cell immunotherapy, we intend to develop and commercialize an allogeneic drug pipeline designed to rebalance all manners of immune hyper responses.

 Our pioneering Allocetra™ cell-based therapy breaks with old paradigms, offering to effectively treat numerous acute conditions through a radically different clinical approach.
 By using the body’s native mechanisms to restore – rather than suppress – immune balance, we aim to reshape the way immune, autoimmune, and inflammatory conditions are both thought of and treated.